mabraham2o24/CMPSC472FinalProject/README.md

 + The goal of this project was to create a web application that users can use for five different features that is displayed on a menu after they login to their account.
 They can already have an exisiting account or can create a new one.:
   + Survey - Answer a questionaire about how often they drink, use subtances, how they are feeling, etc.
   + Journaling - They can use this option to journal about anything they want to just write down which they can access again by just signing into their account.
   + Stories - There are four categories of articles - Recovery Stories, Impact of Addiction, and Statistics - that users can choose from.
 Once they choose a category, they can randomly generate an article for them to read.
 For the sake of this project we have 5 articles each.
+  +  Resources - This option contains different resources within Pennsylvania people can use to reach out for help.
+  +  Statistics - This options shows important statistics when it comes substance/drug usage.

 # ***Significance of the Project (10%)***
 + Drug addiction or any substance abuse of that matter is a serious issue that is taking over our country and other parts of the world.
 It is a serious topic that a lot of individuals have a hard time to talk about or to find resources that could help them with their recovery.
 We wanted to create a simple web application that has different types of resources that the user can use.
 They have a simple survey they can take that asks they about different questions about their addiction, mental state, etc. Once they answer it they can get back results which contains some simple advice and where they have been rated.
 Second, they have a journaling option.
 When recovering from addiction or just struggling with having to break it the individual might not have anybody to talk to.
 Or they can be afraid to reach out.
 Having a place where they can write down their thoughts on how they are feelings for the day and not having to show it to anyone can be an important step towards recovering.
 So we wanted to include this option so the user can use it to get out whatever they are feeling without having to talk to someone directly.
 The third option is called Stories.
 It has three different categories like mentioned in the introduction.
 We wanted to include this option to bring awareness to the issue that is drug addiction.
 Sometimes people do not know how bad something is without reading or seeing something for themselves.
 Our fourth option is called Resources.
 We think it is vital to have resources that the user can use to reach out for help.
 Sometimes a person might get overwhelmed with having to find resources to reach out for help.
 So we thought it was vital to include that so we can give someone the push to reach out for help.
 For the sake of this project we just included resources within Pennsylvania.
 Last but not least we included statisitcs so we can really put into perspective how bad this epidemic is.